Qibla Ayaz

-Dr. Qibla Ayaz is the current chairman of the Council of Islamic Ideology (CII).
+Qibla Ayaz is a scholar of Islamic Studies from Pakistan.
+He was the chairman of the Council of Islamic Ideology (CII).

 Early life

-He was born on the 6th October 1953 in Bannu, Khyber Pakhtunkhwa, Pakistan.
+He was born on 6 October 1953 in Bannu, Khyber Pakhtunkhwa, Pakistan.

 Education

 After earning his Masters in Islamic Studies from the University of Peshawar in 1975, in which he will serve as vice-chancellor later, he got his PhD from the University of Edinburgh in the field of Islamic and Middle Eastern Studies in 1985, his unpublished thesis being, in 2 volumes, An unexploited source for the History of the Saljūqs: A translation of and critical commentary on the Akhbār Al-Dawlat Al-Sajūqiyya, under the supervision of Dr Carole Hillenbrand.

+Judicial Career

+On 14 June 2024, Dr. Qibla Ayaz was appointed as ad-hoc member of Supreme Court's Shariat Appellate Bench for a period of three years.

 Publications

 He has published 5 books and more than 20 research articles.